Eutylone

-Eutylone (also known as β-keto-1,3-benzodioxolyl-N-ethylbutanamine, bk-EBDB, and N-ethylbutylone) is a stimulant and empathogenic compound developed in the 1960s, which is classified as a designer drug.
+Eutylone (also known as β-keto-1,3-benzodioxolyl-N-ethylbutanamine, bk-EBDB, and N-ethylbutylone) is a stimulant and empathogenic drug of the phenethylamine, amphetamine, phenylisobutylamine, and cathinone families which was developed in the 1960s, which is classified as a designer drug.
 It was first reported to the EMCDDA in 2014 and became widespread internationally in 2019-2020 following bans on the related compound ephylone.
-It is not a natural, but a synthetic cathinone.
+It is a synthetic cathinone.
 In 2021, eutylone was the most common cathinone identified by the Drug Enforcement Administration in the United States.

+Pharmacology

 Legal status

 Sweden's public health agency suggested classifying eutylone as a hazardous substance, on September 25, 2019.